sonatype-nexus-community/jake/README.md

 * If you are a Sonatype customer, you may file Sonatype support tickets related to `jake` support in regard to this project
   * We suggest you file issues here on GitHub as well, so that the community can pitch in
-* If you are not a Sonatype customer, Do NOT file Sonatype support tickets related to nancy support in regard to this project, file an issue here on GitHub
+* If you are not a Sonatype customer, Do NOT file Sonatype support tickets related to `jake` support in regard to this project, file an issue here on GitHub

 Have fun creating and using `jake` and the [Sonatype OSS Index](https://ossindex.sonatype.org/), we are glad to have you here!